wxyz-abcd/node-haxball/README.md

     - setPluginActive(name, active): activate/deactivate the plugin(name).
     - startRecording(): start recording replay data. returns true if succeeded, false otherwise. recording should not be started before calling this.
     - stopRecording(): stop recording replay data. returns UIntArray8 data if succeeded, null otherwise. recordin should be started before calling this.
+    - isRecording(): returns true if recording has started; false otherwise.

   - modifier callbacks:
     - \[dataArray, customData\] = modifyPlayerDataBefore(playerId, name, flag, avatar, conn, auth): set player's data just before player has joined the room. dataArray format should be \[modifiedNick, modifiedAvatar, modifiedFlag\]. if dataArray is null, player is not allowed to join. also prepares a custom data object to send to all plugins. customData=false means "don't call callbacks". host-only.